openattic/openattic/documentation/install_guides/post_installation.rst

 Post-installation Configuration - (Manual deployment)
 =====================================================

-If you want to use openATTIC without DeepSea or if you've deployed oA and DeepSea independently you have to configure a few things manually.
-Also be aware of that only a subset of the functionality is available without DeepSea.
+If you want to use |oA| without DeepSea or if you've deployed oA and DeepSea independently you have to configure a few things manually.
+Also be aware of that only a subset of the management functionality is available without DeepSea, e.g. the NFS Ganesha or iSCSI target configuration.

 .. _enabling_ceph_support: